centro/transis/README.md

 as you desire, it just needs to respond to the appropriate methods mentioned above.

-The example has implemented two methods, `query` and `update`, which allows us to use the `Basis.Model.query` and `Basis.Model#save` methods.
+The example has implemented two methods, `query` and `update`, which allows us to use the `Transis.Model.query` and `Transis.Model#save` methods.
 Here we're just operating on an in memory array, but in practice you'd likely talk to an API.

 Calling `query` on a model class will immediately return an empty array that has been enhanced with